Remote Serial Ports is a software package that provides remote access to local serial devices. It consists of two components: server and client.

 Server component needs to be installed on a computer which serial ports you want to “share” across the network.
 By default, server is installed as Windows Service and runs even without a logged-on user.
 In addition, the server may be launched on-demand, providing quick way to share serial devices.

 Client component is installed on a client computer.
-It consists of a virtual serial port driver and a configuration utility.
+It consists of a virtual serial port driver, configuration utility and command-line utility.
 In addition, full-featured API is provided by means of installed in-process COM server.

 Once created, a virtual serial port is connected to a remote shared physical serial port.
 After that, it behaves exactly like the remote port, hiding any differences from an application that works with a serial port on a client computer.